 - 9.1 The car park is located within part of the Scheduled Monument of Tavistock Abbey.
 Buried remains of the medieval abbey have previously been exposed nearby at depths of 0.60m below the surface.
-Post-medieval, including 19th-century, re-landscaping of the town centre has raised the ground level by up to 2m. - 9.2 Previous archaeological investigations within the car park have identified 18th- and 19thcentury landscaping deposits extending at least 1.30m below the current ground level.
-The current scheme has formation levels of 0.475m, and is therefore not expected to impact on buried medieval remains.
+Post-medieval, including 19th-century, re-landscaping of the town centre has raised the ground level by up to 2m. - 9.2 Previous archaeological investigations within the car park have identified 18th- and 19th-century landscaping deposits extending at least 1.30m below the current ground level.
+The current scheme has formation levels for the landscaping of 0.475m, and this is therefore not expected to impact on buried medieval remains.
+There will be localised deeper excavations specifically for two soakaways within the new lawn measuring 750mm deep, a new gas main measuring 600mm deep, and a new water main measuring up to 900mm deep.
+The eastern length of the latter two services will however be combined within a single trench to reduce excavations and impact.
 Due to the depth of post-medieval raising of the ground level, the scheme will only impact on the uppermost 19th-century deposits, including a surface associated with a former cattle market.